toshihiroryuu/nqueens---PyPI-Package/README.md

 Now we able to use all the fuctionalities of the package:

 1. To know the No of solutions, Solution space and the Position of the queen.
+Inputs are Number of Queens and algorithm used.
     <dl><code><b>qq = Queen(5,algo = "backtrack")</b></code></dl>
     <dl><code><b>qq.pprint()</b></code> </dl>

 2. To know the No of solutions, Solution space and the Positions of the queen without mentioning the input value.
+Input is algorithm used.
     <dl><code><b>qq = Queen(2,algo = "backtrack")</b></code></dl>
     <dl><code><b>qq.pprint()</b></code></dl>

 3. To know the No of solutions, Solution space and the Positions of the queen by scaning a picture that have fixed rows and columns.
+Input is algorithm used and an image which has table with rows and columns as in chess board.
      <dl><code><b>qq = Queen(algo = "backtrack")</b></code></dl>
      <dl><code><b>qq.scan_queen("q5.PNG")</b></code></dl>
      <dl><code><b>qq.pprint()</b></code></dl>

 4. To Get voice output of the No of solutions, Solution space and the Positions of the queen by scaning a picture that have fixed rows and columns.
+Input is algorithm used and an image which has table with rows and columns as in chess board.
      <dl><code><b>qq = Queen(algo = "backtrack")</b></code></dl>
      <dl><code><b>qq.scan_queen("q4.png")</b></code></dl>
      <dl><code><b>qq.pprint()</b></code></dl>
      <dl><code><b>qq.alexa()</b></code></dl>

 5. To Display output as a nxn Table form, No of solutions, Solution space and the Positions of the queen.
+Input is algorithm used and an image which has table with rows and columns as in chess board.
      <dl><code><b>qq = Queen(algo = "backtrack")</b></code></dl>
      <dl><code><b>qq.scan_queen("q4.png")</b></code></dl>
      <dl><code><b>qq.pprint()</b></code></dl>
      <dl><code><b>qq.display()</b></code></dl>

 6. To Display output as a nxn Table form, No of solutions, Solution space and the Positions of the queen.
+Input is algorithm used and an image which has table with rows and
+   columns as in chess board.
      <dl><code><b>qq = Queen(algo = "backtrack")</b></code></dl>
      <dl><code><b>qq.scan_queen("q4.png")</b></code></dl>
      <dl><code><b>qq.pprint()</b></code></dl>
      <dl><code><b>qq.display()</b></code></dl>

 7. To Get output and save the nxn Table form as an image, No of solutions, Solution space and the Positions of the queen.
+Input is algorithm used and an image which has table
+   with rows and  columns as in chess board.
      <dl><code><b>qq = Queen(algo = "backtrack")</b></code></dl>
      <dl><code><b>qq.scan_queen("q4.png")</b></code></dl>
      <dl><code><b>qq.pprint()</b></code></dl>